 2-2.
-OFFICERS
+OFFICERS OF THE BOARD

 The elective officers of the Board shall comprise a Chair, a Vice-Chair, a Treasurer, a Secretary, and an Ethics Officer.
 The elective officers shall be elected by the Board biennially at the annual meeting in each odd-numbered year.
 The Chair, Vice-Chair, Treasurer, and Secretary shall be elected from among the members of the Board; the Ethics Officer shall be elected from among the members of the Board or the staff of FPIF.
 The same person may not hold two or more elective offices of the Board, except that the Treasurer or Secretary may also serve as the Ethics Officer if the Board so desires.
-Each elective officer shall hold office until the election and qualification of his or her successor, unless he or she earlier resigns, is removed from that office by the Board, or ceases to be a member of the Board for any reason.
+Each elective officer shall hold office until the election and qualification of his or her successor, unless he or she earlier resigns, is removed from that office by the Board, or ceases to be a member of the Board (or, in the case of the Ethics Officer, if the Ethics Officer was elected from among the staff of FPIF, he or she ceases to be employed by FPIF) for any reason.
 Any vacancy occurring during a biennial period shall be filled in like manner for the unexpired term of office.